Lines #

 But this still doesn’t really help distinguish the data lines.
 Interestingly, we really don’t need to make “income” appear different.
 Since this line never crosses another, we can clearly assign the label to a single line.
 But for the housing and education costs, the story is different.
 We might imagine that education costs are increasing steadily, but we don’t actually know which one of these costs has the dip around 2011.
 We can distinguish between them by increasing the thickness of one of the lines.

-Now, it is quite clear that the education costs are the ones that are rising steadily.
+Now, it is unambiguously clear that the education costs are rising steadily on an isolated trajectory.

 Note that, when adding in a new thickness, I preserved the largest difference in thickness for those lines that cross, helping creating more contrast at the point where it is most needed.